 Play Caption

-To summarize, the following are the most common uses of the preposition de in Spanish:
+To recap, here are the most common uses of de in Spanish:

-- To indicate the material that something is made of
+• To indicate the material something is made of

-- To indicate a cause (after an adjective and before a verb)
+• To express cause or reason (after adjective + before verb)

-- To express a comparison or point of reference (with más de or menos de)
+• To make comparisons (with más de or menos de)

-- To indicate a particular range (with the preposition a)
+• To indicate a range (with the preposition a)

 When the preposition de goes before the definite article el, you need to combine the two words using the contraction del (de + el).
 Just as it happens with the contraction al (a + el), when you have the preposition de next to the article el, the contraction del is mandatory!